nodejedi/oh-my-zsh/BlogPost.markdown

 ## Wrap up

-Hopefully you got some insight in to how I have my terminal setup and it's inspired you to go customize your own prompt and setup visor the way you like.
-It's ok to spend a few hours getting things setup just the way you like so that you can have a more pleasant terminal experience every time you sit down to develop.
-Just remember to commit your changes to your github fork so you can easily restore your preferences when you reformat your laptop, or heck...
-I install my prompt on servers that I am the sys admin for!
+Hopefully you got some insight into how I have my terminal setup and it's inspired you to go customize your own prompt and maybe even take a look at Visor.
+It's ok to spend a few hours getting things setup just the way you like so that you can have a more pleasant terminal experience every time you sit down to code.
+Just remember to commit your changes to your github fork so you can easily restore your oh-my-zsh config when you reformat your laptop.
+I also install my fork of the prompt on servers that I am the sys admin for!

 Post any questions or share your thoughts in the comments below.
 I look forward to hearing from you about your own oh-my-zsh experience!

-~Jon
+-Jon